 Although long bushy beards are a common sight at the Opera, many Chinese struggle to grow anything more than a thin, wispy beard.
 On stage and in pictures a beard symbolizes strength and supernatural power.
 However a red or purple beard is considered demonic (from Buddhist representations) and this affected Chinese attitudes to early European traders when they arrived with ginger hair and beards.

 The wish for children is a very common motif in paintings, embroidery and porcelain.
 However, it must be admitted that traditionally the wish is for boys not girls.
 This apparent misogynistic attitude has to be explained.
-In the traditional village context a daughter would soon enough leave to marry someone in another village and would then have limited contact with her birth family.
+In the traditional village context a daughter would soon enough leave to marry someone in another village and would then have very little contact with her birth family (often only at New Year).
 On the other hand a boy would remain in the family home and have a strong Confucian duty to look after his parents into their old age.
 Scholarly or mercantile activity was restricted to men and so a family's dream of riches and preferment could only come about through bearing sons.

 Traditionally children's hair was shaved off, leaving a boy with a central tuft over the forehead and a girl with two tufts over the ears.

 Hé-hé èr xiān 和合二仙- the Heavenly twins are shown as two boys carrying a box and a lotus to symbolize a wish for peace ‘hé’ 和 (box) and harmony 荷 hé (lotus).
 A picture may be divided in two, each part having a mother and son, one side has the son holding a lotus flower on the other the son rides a qilin, both symbolize a wish for a son.
 A picture with children surrounded by peaches and pomegranates symbolizes the wish for many sons.